cbrew/stolcke-pcfg/docs/architecture.md

 # Architecture

 This package implements a probabilistic Earley parser with Stolcke-style forward (alpha) and inner (gamma) probabilities.
-Components are small and focused.
+Sentence probabilities are computed exactly via a span-based inside DP.

 ## Modules